IBMStreams/samples/StreamsFlows/IoT_TimeBasedBilling/README.md

         - Install the `ibmiotf` package using `pip`.
         - Edit  `send_data_to_iotplatform.py` with your device credentials where indicated.
         - Run the script: `python3 send_data_to_iotplatform.py`
-    - In the Data Science Experience: Import the notebook `Utility meter simulator.ipynb`.
+    - In Cloud Pak for Data or Cloud Pak for Data as a service: Import the notebook `Utility meter simulator.ipynb`.
 Follow the instructions therein to   start sending data.
 4. Configure the email operator:
     - Provide the details for your SMTP server.
 If you do not have one, you can use the free SMTP server provided by Gmail and replace the username and password with your gmail username and password.
 You will have to [enable access from less secure apps](https://support.google.com/accounts/answer/6010255?hl=en) in your Gmail account first.
 5. (Optional) DB2 Setup: